ILIAD-ocean-twin/data_access_api/examples/Observations_Features/README.md

                     - distanceWalkedinmeters
  ```

-### Further use
+## Further use

-Observation as Feature model is one of the potential examples of vector data with full LD support and alignement with Ocean Information Model.
+Observation as Feature model is one of the examples of vector data with full LD support and alignement with Ocean Information Model.
 Based on this template any custom feature can be represented including monitoring stations, Marine Spatial Planning areas like Protected Areas.

 ## Limitations